dj-wasabi/python-syncope/docs/index.rst

     pip install python-syncope

+.. include:: test_results.rst

 API doc
 =======

-Overview of the python-syncope api function that can be used to do your stuff.
+Overview of the python-syncope api functions that can be used on your script(s).

 .. automodule:: syncope